 - If at any time your dog becomes fussy or nervous, go back to where you last had success and slowly build up.

 We always want to start where we have success.
 Start with the family, then familiar people, then new people.
-If your dog becomes anxious or has fear concerns with people, I recommend that you contact us at email@example.com or get your dog into our Facing Fear program or our Bravery Buffet drop-in sessions.
-If you have a dog that LOVES people and becomes way too excited, take a look at our Finding Focus Workshop to help teach him to settle and how to interact appropriately with people.
+If your dog is too excitable, becomes anxious or has fear concerns with people, I recommend that you contact us at firstname.lastname@example.org to find out what training program is best for you.